Nature in your neighbourhood

 Edinburgh Living Landscape means changes to how some of our outdoor spaces will look.
 The project involves measures such as

-- creating floral meadows
+- creating annual and perennial meadows

 - reducing how often some areas of grass are cut and allowing natural grassland to thrive